MGM sues Vegas mass shooting victims, argues it isn’t liable

 The company argues in lawsuits filed Friday in Nevada and California that it has “no liability of any kind” to survivors or families of slain victims under a federal law enacted after the Sept.
 11 terrorist attacks.

-A high-stakes gambler killed 58 people and injured hundreds more last year after he shattered the windows of his Mandalay Bay suite and fired on a concert crowd below.
+The lawsuits target victims who have sued the company and voluntarily dismissed their claims or have threatened to sue after a gunman shattered the windows of his Mandalay Bay suite and fired on a crowd gathered below for a country music festival.

-Attorney Robert Eglet represents victims who have sued MGM and described the company’s move as “outrageous.”
+High-stakes gambler Stephen Paddock killed 58 people and injured hundreds more last year before killing himself.
+Victims with active lawsuits against MGM don’t face the company’s legal claim.

-MGM’s lawsuits target victims who have sued the company and voluntarily dismissed their claims or have threatened to sue.
+MGM says the 2002 law limits liabilities when a company or group uses services certified by the U.S. Department of Homeland Security and mass attacks occur.
+The company says it is not liable because its security vendor for the concert, Contemporary Services Corp., was federally certified at the time of the Oct.
+1 shooting.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.